 |Washington||- 2 days with written or verbal notice

 - 1 day for the intent to show the unit

 |Wisconsin||"...advance notice and at reasonable times"||§ 705.05|

 Security Deposit Laws

 Each state regulates the maximum amount of money a landlord can collect as a security deposit from a tenant.
-Some states also require landlords to return security deposits to tenants within a certain time (potentially with interest).
+Some states also require landlords to return security deposits to tenants within a specific time (potentially with interest).

 Usually, a landlord can deduct the following costs from the tenant’s security deposit:

 - Cost to repair damages above ordinary wear and tear